xavierchia/xavierchia.github.io/_posts/2020-12-15-whattotweet.md

 - [Airtable](https://airtable.com) as the backend.
 - A static [Tailwind CSS](https://tailwindcss.com) frontend hosted on [Vercel](https://vercel.com).
-- Some Javascript that connectes the backend and the frontend.
+- Some Javascript that connects the backend and the frontend.

 Let's start by talking about the backend, then the frontend, and finally about how they are connected.

 **The Content and the Backend**

 I started by collecting Tweet prompts like the ones [proposed by Josh Spector](https://joshspector.com/what-to-tweet/) in an Airtable.
-Then I tried to find at least tweet that could result from a given prompt by using operators like "min_faves:20" on Twitter.
+Then I tried to find at least one tweet that could result from a given prompt by using operators like "min_faves:20" on Twitter.

 I made a screenshot when I found a fitting tweet, using the standard Windows snipping tool.
 (WIN + Shift + S).
-In my Airtable, I created a new "Attachement" column and pasted the screenshots.
+In my Airtable, I created a new "Attachment" column and pasted the screenshots.

 The process for pasting images in an Airtable is still a bit awkward.
 You have to open the corresponding "Attachement" field, click somewhere into the opening popup, and then you can past the image using CTRL+V.

 Additionally, I created an URL column and added the Tweet URL for each example.

-You can see the Airtable that's behing What to Tweet [here](https://airtable.com/shrydMpPnoNOv82te).
+You can see the Airtable that's behind What to Tweet [here](https://airtable.com/shrydMpPnoNOv82te).
 (The Airtable includes a few additional examples that I'm currently not using.)

 **The Frontend**